Wakko's Wish

-Wakko's Wish (also known as Animaniacs: Wakko's Wish and originally titled as Wakko's Wakko Wish) is a 1999 American animated musical comedy-adventure fantasy direct-to-video film based on the 1993–1998 animated series Animaniacs, and was the last work related to the series before the 2020 revival of the series.
+Wakko's Wish (also known as Animaniacs: Wakko's Wish and originally titled as Wakko's Wakko Wish) is a 1999 American animated musical comedy-adventure fantasy direct-to-video film based on the 1993–1998 animated series Animaniacs, and serves as the series finale related to the show before the 2020 revival of the series.
 It relocates all of the Animaniacs characters to a quasi-19th century fairy tale world and portrays their race to find the wishing star that will grant them a wish.

-The film was first released on VHS on December 21, 1999.
+The film was first released on VHS by Warner Home Video on December 21, 1999.
 It contains 10 original songs and features a majority of the voice cast reprising their respective roles from the TV show.

 Plot

 In the town of Acme Falls within the kingdom of Warnerstock, all the people (including the mime) live happily together.
 However, upon the death of their beloved king, William the Good, Warnerstock enters a state of civil war.
 Taking advantage of the situation, the neighboring kingdom of Ticktockia, led by King Salazar the Pushy, takes over Warnerstock, and makes all its people poor and miserable due to overtaxing.
 Three siblings, Yakko, Wakko, and Dot Warner, are particularly broke, as Dot needs an operation.
-Wakko finds work in another town to pay for it, but Taxman Plotz takes his pay – a ha'penny – from him for "taxes".
+Wakko finds work in another town to pay for it, but Taxman Plotz takes his pay—a ha'penny—from him for "taxes".

 Wakko, saddened about Dot's illness and finding no other choice, wishes upon a star.
 A fairy falls from the star and explains that Wakko had just chosen the only wishing star in the sky.
 The star itself falls shortly after in the mountains and the fairy tells Wakko that whoever touches the star gets one wish.
 The following morning, the siblings tell the whole town about the star in their excitement, and all rush towards the glow in the mountains.
-King Salazar finds out about the star, orders Plotz and Ralph to stop the Warners from reaching the star alive, and orders his troops, led by the Captain of the Guard to secure it.
+King Salazar finds out about the star, orders Plotz and Ralph to stop the Warners from reaching the star alive, and orders his troops, led by the Captain of the Guard, to secure it.

 Plotz does not stop the Warners from reaching the star at the same time as all the other townsfolk.
 However, the King's army has already built a military base around the star, and an ice palace to the side of it, and the townspeople are all captured and locked up so that the King may have his wish.
 The Warners hint that the wishing process is not as simple as the king thinks in a desperate bluff.
 The King captures the Warners and tortures them in outlandish ways.
 After being traumatized, the Warners tell the King that any wish, which he makes, may have an ironic twist and demonstrate this to his annoyance.
 He orders the Warners executed, but Dot uses her "cuteness" to save them.